ska-telescope/ska-pst-stat/README.md

     make local-dev-env

+Finally, install the required HDF5 development libraries

+    apt-get update -y
+    apt install libhdf5-dev -y

-The library and applications can be built using the standardise makefile templates provided by CICD infrastructure.
+The library and applications can now be built using the standard makefile templates provided by CICD infrastructure.

 ### Debug Build